J. Craig Venter Institute

-The J. Craig Venter Institute (JCVI) is a non-profit genomics research institute founded by J. Craig Venter, Ph.D. in October 2006.
+The J. Craig Venter Institute (JCVI) is a nonprofit genomics research institute founded by J. Craig Venter, Ph.D. in September 2004.
 The institute was the result of consolidating four organizations: the Center for the Advancement of Genomics, The Institute for Genomic Research (TIGR), the Institute for Biological Energy Alternatives, and the J. Craig Venter Science Foundation Joint Technology Center.
-It has facilities in Rockville, Maryland, and San Diego, California.
+It has facilities in Rockville, Maryland and San Diego, California.

 The institute studies the societal implications of genomics in addition to genomics itself.
 The institute's research involves genomic medicine; environmental genomic analysis; clean energy; synthetic biology; and ethics, law, and economics.
 The institute employs over 200 people, including Nobel laureate Hamilton Smith.
 It was sold to the University of California, San Diego, in 2022.